YuhengF/Trail_journal/README.md

 ## Why I save the data in this way:
 Just so I don't need any server or datasync services other than github.
 There're a million of other ways, but this way is the most viable if someone wants to deploy this app when they have and only have a github account.
+Next step to simplify for new user.
+I need to wrap things up using only account name and passphrase.

 ## Notes for myself or users who want to know how I store their data under my github account: